Closer Look: Can Defamation and Slander Be Considered in a Personal Injury Case?

 • Slander – Slander occurs when harmful statements are spoken aloud.

-Each individual has the right to express their opinions, even in regards to others.
+Each individual has the right to express their opinions, even regarding others.
 However, defamation laws protect Americans from harmful, false, or damaging statements.

 Defamation as a Personal Injury Case